5/4x6 Cumaru Siding board profile diagram

 Siding

-This 5/4x6 Cumaru Wood siding board offers unmatched exterior cladding longevity, backed by Cumaru's 3,540 Janka hardness and a natural lifespan of up to 50+ years.
-This Class B fire-rated hardwood withstands extreme weather, UV exposure, and heavy foot traffic without chemical treatment — perfect for exterior cladding and accent walls.
-In stock and ships nationwide — order Cumaru siding online or call 1-844-674-4455 for expert guidance.
+This 5/4x6 Cumaru siding board offers unmatched exterior cladding longevity, backed by Cumaru's 3,330 Janka hardness and a natural lifespan of up to 50+ years.
+As a premium Cumaru wood siding option, this Class A fire-rated hardwood withstands extreme weather, UV exposure, and heavy foot traffic without chemical treatment — perfect for exterior cladding and accent walls.
+In stock and ships nationwide — order 5/4x6 Cumaru siding boards online or call 1-844-674-4455 for expert guidance.

 5/4 x 6(1"×5.5" actual)[25.4mm × 139.7mm]